 A functional object or a work of art?

-Mariah gradually came to understand the immense value of her father’s work.
-Her architecture and design history studies and her travel experiences helped her greatly here.
+Through her architecture and design history studies along with her travel experiences, Mariah gradually came to understand and appreciate the immense value of her father’s work.
 “For my father, it was important that there was no distinction between decorative and functional art,” explains Mariah as she excitedly points at her father’s washbasin from 1962: “The sink is a really lovely piece.
 It’s a playful piece.
 It’s a completely functional object.
 It’s a sink.
 You can brush your teeth and wash your face in it.
 Yet, it’s a sculpture.
 It’s hand-carved!”

-Inverness is art in situ – to this day
+Inverness is art on display– to this day

 Blunk’s house is a work of art in itself.
-He himself described it as his “masterpiece.”
-He wanted his home and his art to be shared with many people even after his death.
+Describing it as his “masterpiece”, he wanted his home and his art to be shared with many people even after his death.
 And Mariah complied with his wishes – she regularly invites artists to come to the house to absorb the special atmosphere there while they work on their own projects, including her German husband, the designer Max Frommeld.
 The two of them love the close ties with nature that make Inverness a regenerative refuge: “It’s a place of reflection and respite,” says Mariah.
 “Considering how fast the world is moving, this is a place in which you can slow down and take a breath and collect thoughts and collect ideas.”

 Birkenstocks, an integral part of the family since 1968

-Mariah’s grandmother wore Birkenstocks.
-Her parents did, too, as did the family of her German husband: “Birkenstocks have been in the family ever since I can remember,” says Mariah.
-“I bought my first pair when I was in my early twenties and they’re basically part of the Blunk-Nielson uniform.”
+Apropos of a household that appreciated design and comfort, Birkenstocks are deeply rooted in Mariah’s and her husband’s family.
+“Birkenstocks have been in the family ever since I can remember,” says Mariah.
+“I bought my first pair when I was in my early twenties and they’re basically part of the Blunk-Nielson uniform.
 As a design historian, she appreciates the sandals’ pure functionality and clean lines.
 “I like Birkenstocks because they’re comfortable.
 It’s such a simply designed shoe, a well-constructed, very basic design,” she says.
 “Wearing them simply feels familiar – like an extension of our home in Inverness, in a sense.”